amyli785/fritter-backend/README.md

 **Returns**

-- A success message
+- a success message
-- An object with the details of the new profile picture
+- an object with the details of the new profile picture

 **Throws**

+- `403` if the user is not logged in
 - `400` if `picture` or `pictureType` is missing in the req or `pictureType` is an invalid value
-- `403` if the user is not logged in

 #### `DELETE /api/rrpictures/current` - Delete the current profile picture of the user

 **Returns**

-- A success message
+- a success message

 **Throws**